Bank Credit Meaning

-Unsecured loans are neither secured against any asset nor any guarantee is provided to the Bank.
-A borrower with a great history of the settlement of dues, good credit rating, sound financial records will normally get an unsecured loan.
-Unsecured loans are normally provided by small banks, ‘Patpedhis’ and relatives.
+Unsecured loans are neither secured against any asset, nor any guarantee is provided to the Bank.
+A borrower with a great history of the settlement of dues, good credit rating, sound financial records will generally get an unsecured loan.
+Unsecured loans are usually provided by small banks, ‘Patpedhis’ and relatives.

 #3 – Classification Based on Duration

 #1- Short Term Loans

 These loans are given for a shorter duration, say one month to one year.

 - Credit Card Loans: These usually are given for one month.
 Credit cards are issued by the bank to borrowers to facilitate day to day needs of business and individuals.
 Credit cards are issued to sales managers with a specific limit to spend expenditure on travel and sales-related expenses.
 Individuals use credit cards for day to day requirements.